agata-sm/nbis-epigenomics-workshop/docs/tutorials/lab-chipseq-processing.md

 ./ENCFF000PET.preproc.bam
 ```

-Before we jump to running MACS we need to **look at parameters** as there are several of them affecting peak calling as well as reporting the results.
+Before we run `MACS` we need to **look at parameters** as there are several of them affecting peak calling as well as reporting the results.
 It is important to understand them to be able to modify the command to the needs of your data set.

 Parameters:

-* -t: treatment
+* `-t`: treatment

-* -c: control
+* `-c`: control

-* -f: file format
+* `-f`: file format

-* -n: output file names
+* `-n`: output file names

-* -g: genome size, with common ones already encoded in MACS eg. -g hs   =  -g 2.7e9; -g mm   =  -g 1.87e9; -g ce   =  -g 9e7; -g dm   =  -g 1.2e8.
-In our case -g = 04.9e8 since we are till working on only on chromosomes 1 and 2 only
+* `-g`: genome size, with common ones already encoded in MACS eg. -g hs   =  -g 2.7e9; -g mm   =  -g 1.87e9; -g ce   =  -g 9e7; -g dm   =  -g 1.2e8.
+In our case `-g = 04.9e8` since we are still working on chromosomes 1 and 2 only

-* -q 0.01: q value (FDR) cutoff for reporting peaks; this is recommended over reporting raw (un-adjusted) p values.
+* `-q` 0.01: q value (false discovery rate, FDR) cutoff for reporting peaks; this is recommended over reporting raw (un-adjusted) p values.

-Let's run MACS2 now.
-MACS prints messages as it progresses through different stages of the process.
+Let's run `MACS2` now. `MACS2` prints messages as it progresses through different stages of the process.
 This step may take more than 10 minutes.

 ```bash
 module load MACS/2.1.0